 How to get more customer reviews on Facebook

 Step 1.
-Manage all reviews with responses.
+Manage all online reviews with responses.
 Negative reviews are as easily managed as positive reviews as long as you stay on top of them.
 Set up notifications for reviews so that none get missed and potential customers will see that the business cares about the customer experience.
 This will encourage more people to leave reviews.

 Average monthly US traffic (Alexa): 40.47 million

 Yelp is a platform (one of the best review sites, actually, as well as an app) where users can publish reviews about local businesses.
 Also, Yelp trains small businesses how to respond to business reviews, host social events for Yelpers (a.k.a.
 Yelp reviewers) and provides data about businesses including health inspection scores (Yelp.com).

 Reputation management is essential on business review websites

 Yelp has become a name synonymous with business review websites, as the site has over 102 million reviews and counting.
 As the world’s largest outlet for online reviews grows, it might be time for all small businesses to start caring about what consumers are saying online; and more specifically, about their Yelp reviews.